- Reference Number: HEY-985/2021

 Why do I need assisted mechanical ventilation?

 You will have had various tests and investigations performed which will have shown you have respiratory failure.
 Your respiratory condition will have affected your ability to breathe effectively overnight so you do not gain the full benefit of a good night’s sleep.
 Some of your symptoms may include tiredness during the day, disturbed night time sleep, lack of energy and headaches this could be due to lack of sleep but also due to ineffective breathing.
 If you are diagnosed as having respiratory failure it means your lungs cannot breathe out the waste products it needs to leading to a build-up of Carbon Dioxide.
-If the level of Carbon Dioxide gets too high you will become very unwell.
+If the level of carbon dioxide gets too high you will become very unwell.

 By using assisted mechanical ventilation you should have an improved sleep quality leading to better energy and concentration levels during the day.
 It can also make you feel less breathless so you feel more able to perform daily tasks.
 You may also feel brighter on waking and be headache free if this was a problem.
 It can also reduce the likelihood of you getting chest infections requiring admission to hospital for treatment.

-If you do require admission to hospital please ensure you take your ventilator and patient booklet to hospital with you.
+If you do require admission to hospital please ensure you take your ventilator and patient leaflet to hospital with you.
 You must continue with this treatment in hospital.
 Some areas of the hospital and some nursing and/or medical staff may be less familiar with this equipment, please ask them to contact the Home Ventilation Team as soon as possible for support and advice.

 How does assisted mechanical ventilation work?